-Why?
-Because just like wine, beer enhances the flavor of food, and food, in return, enhances the flavor of beer and so we've compiled some basic pairing information here to use as a guideline.
+Just like wine, beer enhances the flavor of food, and food, in return, enhances the flavor of beer and so we've compiled some basic pairing information here to use as a guideline.

 Beer can pair beautifully with a wide array of dishes, and with nearly 13,000 labels of beer on the market, there’s something for everyone.

 Ideas for Pairing Beer and Food

 Try to find a beer that will either complement or contrast the food.
 Consider the flavor of the beer and serve 4-ounce pours for each course to ensure that you and your fellow diners enjoy each pairing.

 Start with lighter beers first and progress to heavier, stronger beers.

 Keep in mind that the styles of beer vary somewhat depending on the country they’re produced in and pairing ethnic beers with their corresponding cuisine is likely to be a good choice.
 In other words, if you’re having Italian food, try an Italian-made beer.